logiqai/docs/logiq-server/logiq-paas-community-edition.md

       type: LoadBalancer
 ```

-For example, if you are deploying LOGIQ on a bare-metal server and want an external load balancer to front LOGIQ, configure all services as `NodePort` and pass the service types in the install command, as shown in the following example.
+For example, if you are deploying Apica Ascent on a bare-metal server and want an external load balancer to front Apica Ascent, configure all services as `NodePort` and pass the service types in the installation command, as shown in the following example.

 ```bash
 helm install logiq -n logiq -f values.yaml \